Manaslu Circuit Trek

 Flora and Fauna During Manaslu Trekking

 The Manaslu region is rich in biodiversity due to its unique geographic position and latitudinal variation.
 The Manaslu Circuit Trail goes inside the Manaslu Conservation Area.
 It is a protected area with rich biodiversity and hundreds of birds and wild animals.
 The vegetation in the Manaslu Conservation Area is incredibly diverse due to the varying altitude and climatic conditions.
-At lower elevations, subtropical forests, and at higher altitudes alpine meadows and snow-covered peaks can be seen.
+At lower elevations, subtropical forests and, at higher altitudes, alpine meadows and snow-covered peaks can be seen.

 Manaslu Circuit Trek Itinerary | Manaslu Trek Itinerary